TABLE OF CONTENTS

 How to Set Up Recurring Payments

 There are several ways to set up recurring payments.
 First, meet with your merchant services provider to see what kind of options they offer.
 Once you know what they require, how to set it up, and the rates you should expect, the merchant services provider will then grant access to a payment processor.
 The processor securely stores the customer’s payment information and successfully pulls payments on the same date of every month.
+Some businesses utilize payment reminder emails to help clients remember to pay you, either before or after the money is owed.

 Continuity or subscription businesses are considered high risk in the payment processing world and may require a specialized merchant services provider.
 If you fall into this category, ensure you’re partnering with a company that can accommodate you properly.